samelinux/rlTutorial2022/README.md

 - Player structure

-  We start by creating a structure to represent the player and give it a name:
+  We start by creating a structure to represent the player and give it a name.
+For now we just need his coordinates, but we will add property to the player structure as we go on.
 ```c
 struct player_t
 {